Kentik Map

 - Site: Shows the architecture of the data sources in a given site (see Site Topology).

-- Cloud provider: Shows the regions within a given provider, as well as the count of each region's active VPCs and instances (AWS, Azure, IBM) or subnets and VMs (GCP).
+- Cloud provider: Shows the regions within a given provider, as well as the count of each region’s active VPCs and instances (AWS, Azure, OCI) or subnets and VMs (GCP).

-Note: In the AWS Topology and Azure Topology views, each VPC is represented as an expandable card.
+Note: In the AWS Topology, Azure Topology, and OCI Topology views, each VPC is represented as an expandable card.

 Element Health Indicators